Therapy FAQs for Somatic EMDR and Trauma Support

 • 50 minute sessions are $225.

-Intensives are 1,2, or 3 days long and come in packages.
+Intensives are 1,2, or 3 days long and come in packages starting at $2000.
 Interested in intensives?
-Find more info here
+Find more info here.

 • When we meet, we confirm our next appointment, the time is reserved for you and the expectation is that you will be able to attend (because hopefully you looked at your calendar when we were chatting).
 If you are unable to attend, or there is an emergency, I do offer one free missed appointment without charging.
 After that, all missed appointments will be charged their entire appointment fee.
 If you are able to reschedule within the week, pending availability, I do not charge for the missed appointment.